Programming Limit Switches

 } else {

-// We are going down but bottom limit is not tripped so go at commanded speed
+// We are going down but bottom limit is not tripped so go at commanded velocity

 }